 While time and space interact, here we are interested in their cumulative effects: when speaking in the 1990s to an audience that finds climate change urgent, transnational actors would likely mention it as a problem independently of the perceived urgency of a climate breakdown at the time.
 Accordingly, transnational actors might even consider touching upon the issue while speaking at a business association today, because of its urgency.
 If our conceptual framework holds, it entails that transnational actors view different settings as distinct policymaking instances.
 While there might exist convergences of priorities over time, as problems become more urgent, contradictions are possible.
 This does not mean that policies and priorities change instantaneously and consequently do not matter.
 Rather, transnational actors will focus on representing issues based on their perception of an audience.

-Our conceptual framework, thus, combines Bacchi’s theory of problem-representation and Keck and Sikkink’s theory of transnationalism to account for diverse problem-constructions in Brazilian presidential speeches.
+Our conceptual framework, thus, combines Bacchi’s theory of problem-representation and Keck and Sikkink’s theory of transnationalism to account for diverse problem-constructions in discourse.
 We help to advance the literature about the Amazon in three ways.
 First, we provide an outlook of the region, its people, and forest beyond its environmental nature.
 In doing so, we take a step back and avoid assuming what type of problem the Amazon is.
 Instead, we focus on how the Amazon has been represented as a problem.
-Second, many analyses of Brazilian environmental policies center on its national and international without adopting methodological strategies that distinguish how important actors behave differently in both policymaking instances.
+Second, many analyses of Brazilian environmental policies center on its national and international dimensions without adopting methodological strategies that distinguish how important actors behave differently in both policymaking instances.
 Our focus on presidential speeches affords us the analytical leverage to identify transnational variation, as speeches take place in multiple settings over time.
 Finally, presidential speeches in Brazil have been studied for topics such as race relations (Da Silva and Larkins 2019) and inequality (Grangeia 2017).
-When it comes to the environment, studies tend to focus primarily on Bolsonaro’s discourse (Marquardt, Oliveira, and Lederer 2022; Mendes Motta and Hauber 2022).
+When it comes to the environment, a few recent studies focus primarily on Bolsonaro’s discourse (Marquardt, Oliveira, and Lederer 2022; Mendes Motta and Hauber 2022).
 We argue, however, that a longitudinal view across Brazilian presidents is important to understand how much continuity and change there is.

 3. Research design